clearlinux/how-to-clear/06-rpms.md

 Inside the `clearlinux` workspace you'll find a `Makefile` and the `projects` and `packages` folders.
-For now, you won't need to deal with the `projects` folder other than knowing that this is where `autospec` is stored and the `common` project lives, and these two are the heart of the tooling that deals with making packages for Clear Linux OS.
+For now, you won't need to deal with the `projects` folder other than knowing that this is where `autospec` is stored and the `common` project lives.
+These two items are the heart of the tooling that deals with making packages for Clear Linux OS.

 ```